muhammadarsalansiddiqui/rx-player/doc/api/index.md

 In _DirectFile_ mode
 (see [loadVideo options](./loadVideo_options.md#prop-transport)) :
-- If track managing API (``mediaElement.videoTracks``) is supported on the browser and media file tracks are handled by the browser : returns an array of objects that have same properties than in media source mode.
-- If no streaming file or no track managing API : returns an empty Array.
+- If not supported tracks in the file or no track managing API : returns an empty Array.

 <a name="meth-getAudioTrack"></a>